microsoft/vscode-mssql/README.md

 <img src="https://github.com/Microsoft/vscode-mssql/raw/master/images/mssql-demo.gif" alt="demo" style="width:480px;"/>

+## What's new in 1.2.1
+* Support for multi-root workspaces in preparation for the feature's release in Visual Studio Code.
+When running with multi-root workspaces, users will be able to set many configuration options at the folder level, including connection configurations.
+* Exporting results as CSV, JSON, or Excel files now shows the operating system's save-as dialog instead of using text-based dialogs to name the saved file.
+* Fixed issue [#998](https://github.com/Microsoft/vscode-mssql/issues/998) Intellisense against Azure SQL DBs very inconsistent.

 ## What's new in 1.2
 * Support for macOS High Sierra.
 * VSCode-Insiders users will see their connections are now read from and saved to the Insiders settings file instead of the regular Visual Studio Code location.
 Fixes [#242](https://github.com/Microsoft/vscode-mssql/issues/242).